ruby0x1/wren-astar/README.md

 > `heuristic_fn`

-A function that returns a heuristic value for a given point (in relation to the goal/end of the path).
+A function you provide that returns a heuristic value for a given point (in relation to the goal/end of the path).
 ```js
 _heuristic_fn = Fn.new {|end, point|
   var manhattan = ((end.x - point.x).abs + (end.y - point.y).abs)